anushkaspatil/llama3-chatbot/README.md

 # Llama-3 Chatbot

 Welcome to the Llama-3 Chatbot project!
-This chatbot allows you to interact with the Llama-3 model via a simple command-line interface.
+This chatbot allows you to interact with the Llama-3 model via a simple command-line interface on your local system.
 Type your messages, and receive responses from Llama-3.

 ## Table of Contents